writethedocs/www/docs/blog/what-to-expect-as-a-speaker.rst

 So you’ve been selected to give a talk at WTD; but what does that actually mean?

 You took a leap and proposed a talk; well done!
-A week or so later, an important email arived from the Write The Docs folks, telling you that good news, your talk was selected!
+A week or so later, an important email arived from the Write the Docs folks, telling you that good news, your talk was selected!
 Congratulations!

 So now you’re existing in the in-between; the conference is in the future.
 Maybe writing your **actual** talk is in the future as well, you might have decided to delay that part until you had confirmation that your talk would be accepted.
-As someone who’s just been in your position, since I gave a talk at Write The Docs Prague 2021, I’ve got a few tips and pointers about what to expect, and what to do, before, during, and after the conference you’re giving a talk at.
+As someone who’s just been in your position, since I gave a talk at Write the Docs Prague 2021, I’ve got a few tips and pointers about what to expect, and what to do, before, during, and after the conference you’re giving a talk at.

 Before the conference
 ---------------------